-The U.S. Food and Drug Administration based its approval on the results of one randomized, double-blind, sham-controlled trial (Kovacic, 2017).
-One additional retrospective cohort study provides supplementary safety information on the device (Roberts, 2016).
+The U.S. Food and Drug Administration based its approval on the results of one randomized, double-blind, shamcontrolled trial (Kovacic, 2017).
+We included one additional retrospective cohort study that provides supplementary safety information on the device (Roberts, 2016).
 We identified no other studies or guidelines that addressed percutaneous electrical nerve field stimulation as a treatment for pain associated with irritable bowel syndrome.